-VapoRub is meant to be applied to the skin, where it normally creates a mild warming or cooling sensation.
+VapoRub is meant to be applied to the skin, where it typically generates a mild warming or cooling sensation.
 While the ointment is not usually irritating to intact skin, there are rare reports of skin reactions.
 Isolated cases of an itchy, red rash -- known as contact dermatitis -- and loss of skin color at the site of ointment application have been reported.
 The manufacturer's directions note that VapoRub should not be applied to damaged or irritated skin, the skin around the eyes or within the nostrils.
 When using VapoRub for the first time, try applying it to a small area to see how your skin reacts before using it on a larger area.

 Don't Use on Children Younger Than 2 Years

 The manufacturer's directions warn that Vicks VapoRub should not be used on children younger than age 2.
 According to the authors of an article published in the January 2009 issue of "Chest," an 18-month-old child developed difficulty breathing after her caregivers applied VapoRub under her nose for a cold.
-While VapoRub could not be determined as the cause of the child's symptoms, the authors speculated this was the case based on similar symptoms in other young children who had VapoRub applied near the nose.
-To explore their theory, they conducted some research studies in ferrets.
+While VapoRub could not be proven as the cause of the child's symptoms, the authors speculated this was the case based on similar symptoms in a few other young children who had VapoRub applied near the nose.
+To explore their theory, they conducted some experiments in ferrets.
 When VapoRub was applied directly to the animals' airways, the ointment caused an increase in mucus production, which narrowed the size of the airways.
 However, direct application of VapoRub to the airways is not the same as applying the ointment externally.
 Additional research is needed.

 Do Not Ingest